-In Advanced mode, you animate each element by creating keyframes on the timeline.
-The timeline is a schematic diagram of your animations, and the keyframes indicate where animations start and end.
-You edit elements where you want them to be at specific keyframes, and Google Web Designer creates the in-between motion.
+In Advanced mode, you animate each element by adding keyframes to the timeline to indicate where animations start and end.
+You edit elements at specific keyframes, and Google Web Designer creates the in-between animation.

-The space between keyframes, called the span, determines the length of time that each animation takes.
+The space between keyframes, called a span, determines the amount of time that each animation takes.
 For example, to make an animation quicker, you should place your keyframes closer together.
 Easings let you change the acceleration and deceleration of a transition.

 To animate an element in Advanced mode: